JavierMenRev/SelectionInLatinAmericans/README.md

 ## Preparing files
 For this tutorial on how to use `AdaptMix` we are going to use genomic data from Peruvians (`PEL`) from the 1000 Genomes Project (1KGP) as our target admixed population, and `CHB`, `IBS`, and `YRI` as our reference populations.
 Note that we are using `CHB` as a proxy for the Native American reference population.

-Process the 1KGP VCF (merged file with ALL chromsomes), extract 20K random SNPs, and remove monomorphic sites:
+We first process the 1KGP VCF (merged file with ALL chromsomes), extract 20K random SNPs, and remove monomorphic sites:

 ```
 bcftools query -f '%CHROM\t%POS\n' ALL.chrALL.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes2.vcf.gz \